Unified-Projects/llvm-project/llvm/docs/CommandGuide/llvm-readelf.rst

  Display the contents of the basic block address map section(s), which contain the address of each function, along with the relative offset of each basic block.

-.. option:: --decompress, -z

-  Dump decompressed section content when used with ``-x`` or ``-p``.
-  If the section(s) are not compressed, they are displayed as is.

 .. option:: --demangle, -C

  Display demangled symbol names in the output.

-.. option:: --dependent-libraries

- Display the dependent libraries section.

 .. option:: --dyn-relocations